-Individual states have enacted a range of building codes aimed at energy efficiency and the reduction of greenhouse gases.
-Most of these codes are voluntary or employ tax incentives to foster compliance.
+Individual states have enacted a range of "green" or "stretch" building codes aimed at improving the energy efficiency of buildings and reducing their carbon emissions.
+Most of these codes are voluntary or employ tax incentives to foster compliance, but in some jurisdictions (for example, California) many energy efficiency provisions are mandatory for new commercial development.
 For significant real estate development projects under environmental impact review, some states now require an analysis of greenhouse gas emissions and opportunities to mitigate them.

 Real estate finance

 Secured lending involving real estate